sass/libsass/docs/build-on-windows.md

-We support builds via MingGW and via Visual Studio Community 2013.
+We support builds via MinGW and via Visual Studio Community 2013.
 Both should be considered experimental (MinGW was better tested)!

-## Building via MingGW (makefiles)
+## Building via MinGW (makefiles)

 First grab the latest [MinGW for windows][1] installer.
 Once it is installed, you can click on continue or open the Installation Manager via `bin\mingw-get.exe`.